 An examination of cultural diversity found in society and reflected in the classroom.
-Topics include the study of major cultures and their influence in lifestyle, behavior, learning, intercultural communication and teaching, as well as psychosocial stressors encountered by diverse cultural groups.
+Topics include the study of major cultures and their influence in lifestyle, behavior, learning, intercultural communication and teaching, and psychosocial stressors encountered by diverse cultural groups.

 EDUC 2301.
 Introduction to Special Populations.
 (3-3-1)